Logo

 Table of Contents

 A Doji candle is a candlestick pattern on a trading chart that signals market indecision, where the open and close prices are nearly identical.
 This pattern often appears during critical moments in the market, indicating a potential shift in momentum.
+This often reflects uncertainty and can be an early sign that the current trend may pause, continue, or even reverse.

 In this article, we’ll explore the significance of Doji in technical analysis, its types, and how traders can use this pattern for entry and exit points.